Last updated:

 The antioxidants present in Fomitopsis betulina may help protect cells from damage caused by free radicals.

-Explore verified Birch Polypore supplements and products from trusted vendors
+Explore Birch Polypore products from independent vendors

-Species: Fomitopsis pinicola
+Species: Fomitopsis Pinicola

 Key Differences: The main difference between the two species is their host trees and habitat.